NNKTV28/python-beginner-programming-exercises/README.md

 *Estas instrucciones [están disponibles en 🇪🇸 español](https://github.com/4GeeksAcademy/python-beginner-programming-exercises/blob/master/README.es.md) :es:*
 <!-- endhide -->

-These exercises are the ideal first step for anyone trying to learn Python.
+These exercises are the perfect first step for anyone trying to learn Python.
 We start with the most simple challenge, like printing a message on the terminal and slowly increase step by step.

 This particular series is for Python beginners.
 You will learn:

-1. The `print` function.
+1. The `print()` function.

 2. Data-Types.